-What is a strategic HR?
+What is strategic HR?

-A strategic approach to HR helps companies adapt to current workplace and business trends, technology advancement, ongoing generational shifts, and changes in the employment marketplace.
+A strategic approach to HR helps your business adapt to the current business trends, technology advancement, changes in workers' attitudes, and changes in the employment landscape.

-Let’s dive into some of the reasons a strategic approach to HR is a necessity in today’s environment.
+Let’s dive into some of the reasons a strategic approach to HR is critical in today’s business environment.

 Why you need strategic HR

-1. Talent Acquisition & Recruiting
+1. Talent acquisition & recruiting

-In today’s competitive environment, every business competes against other employers that may be offering better benefits and perks, higher compensation, and better growth opportunities.
+Every business competes against other employers that may be offering better benefits and perks, higher compensation, and better growth opportunities.
 Strategic HR addresses the current employment landscape and keeps your company current and competitive with other employers.

 3. Culture and engagement

-Company culture is an important factor in attracting new employes and retaining the ones you have.
+Company culture is an important factor in attracting new employees and retaining the ones you have.
 A study examining career moves of Glassdoor users found that they were more likely to leave their role for a company with a higher rating.
 A 1-star improvement in a company’s overall rating increases retention by 4 percent.

 The bar for employee engagement is low, with just 34% of employees claiming to be engaged at work.

 4. The changing workplace